pmq20/libsquash/README.md

 1. Add travis-ci for Linux and Darwin CI
 1. Add appveyor for Windows CI
 1. Add Coverity Scan
+1. Add a test fixture and numerous tests

 ## Building